SNEAKY PEEK: 'Upskirter' Caught Snapping Shots Of Bergen Shopper's Private Parts, Police Say

-A voyeur from Hackensack took "upskirting" to an extreme when a browsing shopper found him lying on the floor of a discount department store snapping photos up her dress, authorities said.
+A brazen voyeur from Hackensack took "upskirting" to an extreme, authorities said, when a browsing shopper found him lying on the floor of a discount department store snapping photos up her dress.

 Marco Alvear, 40, scrambled to his feet and ran from the Lyndhurst store after the horrified 53-year-old Rutherford woman discovered what he was doing, Detective Lt.
 Vincent Auteri said.